InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/outsourced-development-ecosystem.md

 ## Patlet

-The burdens of existing contracts in an outsourced environment constraints the success of the InnerSource initiative.
+The burdens of existing contracts in an outsourced environment constrains the success of the InnerSource initiative.
 Outsourced companies may see this as a risky situation as they have to way to share knowledge, resources, and expertise with competitors within the mother company.
 The legal contracts typically forces to develop software in a very specific and silo-ed way.